juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

     <title>Radio Julio : A Musical Escapade</title>
 </head>
 <h1>Introduction</h1>
 <p>You ever cruise around and jam out to some tunes just to clear your head?
 It was the summer of 2024 in Austin, TX, that mystical city of hippies and tech bros and river-walking and parties that grooves a sweet vibe.
 In such a trance reflecting on my music itself, I asked myself, if my playlists reflect my mood in life and reinforce it, why not take control of that feedback loop?
 Just as my summer playlist is light, playful and tropical, so too should be my winters gritty, wistful and cold.
 I set forth to create a template of tracks for each passing season.
-The pattern, albeit heterodoxical but personally satisfying, was as follows: <p style="font-style: italic">The Vibe Setter, Season's Essence, Space City Rapper, Feminine Energy, Masculine Edge, A Special Album</p></p>
+The pattern, albeit heterodoxical but personally satisfying, was as follows:</p>
+<p style="font-style: italic">The Vibe Setter, Season's Essence, Space City Rapper, Feminine Energy, Masculine Edge, A Special Album</p>
 <section>
     <table>
         <thead>
             <tr>
-                <td style="background: linear-gradient(90deg, #ff0066ff 0%, #f9f52cff 50%, #ffc643ff 100%); font-weight: bold;"">Summer '24</td>
+                <td style="background: linear-gradient(90deg, #ff0066ff 0%, #f9f52cff 50%, #ffc643ff 100%); font-weight: bold;">Summer '24</td>
                 <td style="background: linear-gradient(90deg, #ff7b00 0%, #f6cdbaff 50%, #764f0aff 100%); font-weight: bold;">Fall '24</td>
                 <td style="background: linear-gradient(90deg, #e6f2ff 0%, #9fc9ff 50%, #2f6fff 100%); font-weight: bold;">Winter '24/'25</td>
                 <td style="background: linear-gradient(90deg, #fa93e3ff 0%, #4bff8aff 50%, #e2ff23ff 100%); font-weight: bold;">Spring '25</td>